|The following guidelines are taken from the MLA Handbook, 8th ed.

 - One inch margins on sides, top and bottom.

 - Use Times or Times New Roman 12 pt font.

 - Use left-justified text, which will have a ragged right edge.
 Do not use fully (newspaper-style) justified text.

 - Indent the first word of each paragraph 1/2".

 - In Works Cited lists, use a 1/2" indent for all lines after the first line of each source ("hanging indent").

 - Number the pages in the top right corner of the paper's header area, beginning with the first page of text.
 Type your last name before each page number.
-Number straight through from the first text page to the final bibliography page but do not count any pages after the end of the text as part of your page count.
+Number straight through from the first text page to the final Works Cited page but do not count any pages after the end of the text as part of your page count.